 Q. Is it true that stress causes constipation?

-Yes and no, depending on personality type,
+Yes and no, depending on personality type, circumstances, and stress severity.

 I discuss the connection between stress and constipation at length on this page: Does Stress Cause Constipation And Why?

 Q. Is it true that animal fat causes constipation?